avaragado/bardot/README.md

 # bardot

-Yet another progress bar for console apps.
-This one has the following features:
+> Yet another progress bar for console apps

+## Features

 - Chainable syntax to easily derive bars from others and pass them around
 - Customisable appearance: a template defines whether/where to show the bar, current value, max value, percentage complete, and any extra text you want